kronkltd/jiksnu/readme.md

 ## Thanks

-I would like to thank the authors of the many great free software, specifications and services from which I have used as libraries, used as guides or reference implementations, or as inspiration.
+I would like to thank the authors of the many excellent free software, specifications and open services from which I have made use as libraries, referred to as guides/instructions, poked to serve as reference implementations, or simply looked to for inspiration.
 Without their spirit of collaboration, none of this would ever have been possible.